 If whilst on your European travels you would like to travel between Italy and Croatia, you have several options.
-Boat travel is the one that most people choose, however there are also numerous flights between these two countries.
-Taking a bus ride would be an option if you travel between northern Italy and the regions of Istria or Zagreb in Croatia.
+Travelling by ferry is the one that most people choose, however there are also numerous flights between these two countries.
+Taking either bus or train would be an option if you travel between northern Italy and the regions of Istria or Zagreb in Croatia.

 If you find yourself in Dubrovnik region and would like to continue your journey towards Italy you can choose from taking a ferry or a plane.
 The Croatian company Jadrolinija operates a ferry route to the port of Bari in southern Italy.
 The ferry crossing takes around 10 hours.
 This service is only available from March until the end of October.

 There is also another route available, the one run by GS Travel from the port of Ploce (1.5 hours from Dubrovnik) to the port of Termoli in southeast-central Italy.
 This journey takes around 5 hours and is operated by modern and comfortable catamaran Zenit.